AlvisOu/Blockchain_Project/DESIGN.md

     height.
 In this case, chain 2 will reach out to other peers to find the peer with the matching block.
 When found, it will simply replace its own chain with this new longest chain.

+    While this replacement occurs, the node will compile a list of transactions from the old chain and the new chain.
+Any transactions in the old chain but not the new one will be added to the mempool.
+This ensures the mempool is updated and valid.

     We will also need to test our blockchain protocol for resilience towards invalid transactions and modifications.